bitcoin-core-review-club/website/hosting.md

 ## How to Choose a PR

-- The purpose of PR Review Club is to help new contributors learn about the Bitcoin Core codebase and the process of contributing to the project.
-Select a PR that is likely to be instructive or interesting.
-Don't select a PR just because you want it to be merged soon!
-You may even select a PR that is already merged.
+- The purpose of PR Review Club is to encourage and enable people to participate in PR review, not just to review things.
+The best kind of PR is one that is interesting but not too ambitious - remember that some people might only have a few days to prepare.

-- The PR can be complex, but keep in mind that attendees may be at a variety of different experience levels.
-Some attendees have only just cloned the Bitcoin Core repo for the first time, and some have been contributing for months or years.
 If you choose a complex PR, try to provide notes that would help a beginner get up to speed.

-- It's fine to discuss a PR that you opened yourself.
-After all, you probably know more about it than anyone else!

 - The appropriate amount of code change to discuss depends on the complexity of the code.
 It might be fine to discuss 10-20 lines of code if the change is